 The Ketchikan Duck Tour is a good chance to see the town and get out on the local water if you’re not up to walking.

-You’ll spend your time on an amphibious tour truck with a guide that will show you the sites in town before heading down into the water.
+You’ll spend your time on an amphibious tour truck with a guide who will show you the sites in town before heading down into the water.

 11. Bear Tour